Maximizing the Value of Your Cannabis Smalls

 IN THIS ARTICLE

 As an entrepreneur, you want to optimize the value of your crop — from tops to trim.
-So, what do you do with those small flowers that aren’t trim but aren’t quite top-quality either?
+So, what do you do with those cannabis smalls that aren’t trim but aren’t quite top-quality either?

 This blog explores several options, including extraction, pre-rolls, and processing partnerships.
 Regardless of what you’re doing with your “popcorn” flowers now, you could probably make more money if you rethink your options.
 That’s because sorting your crop by flower size gives you more control over how you market your products.

-Consider how you’re currently using your small flowers.
+Consider how you’re currently using your cannabis smalls.
 Are you selling them along with the rest of your loose flower — thus bringing down your overall product quality?
 Or are you hand-packing pre-rolls in the back room?
 Rosin?

 If you’re considering a more profitable approach, start with a quick analysis of your current strategy.

-• How much revenue are your smalls generating now, per pound or gram?
+• How much revenue are your cannabis smalls generating now, per pound or gram?

 • What are the labor costs of sorting them and processing them into products?